-The Board of Control for Cricket in India (BCCI) has decided to introduce a tactical player substitution rule termed Impact Player in its domestic T20 cricket tournaments, starting with the upcoming Syed Mushtaq Ali Trophy, which kicks off from October 11.
+The Board of Control for Cricket in India (BCCI) decided to introduce a tactical player substitution rule termed Impact Player in its domestic T20 cricket tournaments, starting with the upcoming Syed Mushtaq Ali Trophy 2022.

 The new rule has been brought in to make the game of cricket more interesting and competitive.
-It is inspired by the substitution rules already in use in other team sports like football, basketball, baseball and rugby.
+It is inspired by the substitution rules already used in other team sports like football, basketball, baseball, and rugby.

-The Indian cricket board will be testing the Impact Player rule in the forthcoming edition of the Syed Mushtaq Ali Trophy before introducing it in the high-profile Indian T20 League.
+The Indian cricket board tested the Impact Player rule in the Syed Mushtaq Ali Trophy before introducing it in the Indian T20 League.

 What is the Impact Player rule?

-The Impact Player rule will allow teams to make a tactical player substitution in T20 matches by replacing one player in the starting XI with another at any point in a match.
+The Impact Player rule allows teams to make a tactical player substitution in T20 matches by replacing one player in the starting XI with another at any point in a match.

-According to the document released by the BCCI, teams have to name four substitutes along with their starting XI on the team sheet before the toss.
-Only one of these four players can be used as an Impact Player, allowing the substitute player to take an active part in the match.
-This would certainly add a new strategic dimension to cricket’s shortest format.
+Teams must name four substitutes along with their starting XI on the team sheet before the toss.
+Only one of these four players can be used as an Impact Player, allowing the substitute player to participate actively in the match.
+This certainly adds a new strategic dimension to cricket’s shortest format.